Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Introduction

-To narrow down the extensive class of possible transports, a potential approach involves identifying the optimal transport based on a suitably chosen criterion.
+To narrow down the extensive class of possible transports, we can identify the optimal transport according to a suitably chosen criterion.
 This paper addresses a more generalized version of the optimization problem initially posed by Schrödinger in 1931 \citep{leonard2014survey}.
 In this context, both $Γ$ and $ϒ$ are defined on the same $d$-dimensional Euclidean space.
 The optimization space comprises $d$-dimensional diffusion processes on the time interval $[0,τ]$, constrained to have initial distribution $Γ$ and terminal distribution $ϒ$.
-Optimality is achieved minimizing the Kullback-Leibler divergence to a reference diffusion process.
-The optimal map $Y = h(X,ε)$ is obtained by defining $ε$ as the $d$-dimensional Brownian motion on $[0,τ]$ which drives the optimal diffusion process started at $X$, with terminal value $Y$.
-This seemingly intricate method of defining a transport is of practical relevance.
-When the reference diffusion is given by a scaled Brownian motion $σ W_t$, for some $σ > 0$, $(X,h(X,ε))$ solves the entropic regularized optimal transport (EOT) problem \citep[Chapter 4]{peyre2020computational} for the regularization level $2σ^2$.
+Optimality is achieved by minimizing the Kullback-Leibler divergence to a reference diffusion process.
+The optimal map $Y = h(X,ε)$ is thus obtained by defining $ε$ as the $d$-dimensional Brownian motion on $[0,τ]$ which drives the optimal diffusion process started at $X$, with terminal value $Y$.
+This seemingly intricate procedure of defining a transport is of practical relevance.
+When the reference diffusion is given by a scaled Brownian motion $σ W_t$, for some $σ > 0$, $(X,h(X,ε))$ solves the Euclidean entropy-regularized optimal transport (EOT) problem \citep[Chapter 4]{peyre2020computational} for the regularization level $2σ^2$.
 EOT provides a more tractable alternative to solving the optimal transport (OT) problem.
 However, in high-dimensional settings, solving the EOT problem remains challenging.
 The dynamic formulation, achieved by inflating the original space where $Γ$ and $ϒ$ are supported so that they correspond to the initial-terminal distributions of a stochastic process, is essential to recent computational advancements in these demanding settings.
-Specifically, \citet{bortoli2021diffusion,vargas2021solving} rely on a time-reversal result for diffusion processes to implement sample-based iterative algorithms aimed at solving the dynamic Schrödinger bridge problem.
+Specifically, \citet{bortoli2021diffusion,vargas2021solving} rely on a time-reversal result for diffusion processes to implement sampling-based iterative algorithms aimed at solving the dynamic Schrödinger bridge problem.